tfassih/onward_custom_maps/README.md

 - No cutscenes, non-player-controlled camera movement, or third-person POV
 - All textures must be PBR format and be properly mapped to their respective objects
 - No advertising of any sort
-- Racist/Nazi/insertShitbagGroupHere will result in a drone strike being accidentally called on your position, on purpose.
+- Racist/Nazi/insertShitbagGroupHere shite will result in a drone strike being accidentally called on your position, on purpose.
 I will <s>take your scalp</s> dox you